readydocket/readydocket/src/content/blog/partner-channel-enablement.md

-1. **Define Your Ideal Partner Profile (IPP)**:
+#### Define Your Ideal Partner Profile (IPP)

-- Identify the types of partners that are the best fit for your product or service.
+1. Identify the types of partners that are the best fit for your product or service.

-- Create personas for different decision-makers and influencers within your partner organizations.
+2. Create personas for different decision-makers and influencers within your partner organizations.

-- Define the goals, pain points, and messaging for these partners
+3. Define the goals, pain points, and messaging for these partners.

-2. **Understand Partner Types**:
+##### **1. Understand Partner Types**

 - **Value-Added Resellers (VARs)**: Partners that add significant value to the product or service by providing additional services such as training, support, and customization.